 Over the past couple of weeks, a number of women have alleged that film titan Harvey Weinstein harassed, assaulted, and raped them.
 These disturbing allegations date back decades, leaving many to wonder just how his vile actions weren't condemned earlier.

-But does Weinstein's behavior really come as that huge of a surprise?
+But does Weinstein's behaviour really come as that huge of a surprise?
 For nearly a century, women in the film industry have shared their experiences with harassment and assaults at the hands of high-profile men, only to later be accused of lying.
 Just take one look back at how people treated Virginia Rappe when she accused comedian Roscoe "Fatty" Arbuckle of raping her in 1921.
 Rather than comfort her, people lamented how her allegations spurred the demise of Arbuckle's career.

 "[Hitchcock] leaned over and tried to kiss me when we were about to get out of the car," she said.
 "It was like, 'I want to do this now where everybody can see what we’re doing,' and I said, 'Oh get off.'"

 Hedren said that, sadly, Hitchcock's aggression "wasn't a surprise" and that "this wasn't my first rodeo," as sexual harassment is something that has "been going on for millennia."
 She later added that men like Hitchcock and Weinstein "think they can get away with these antics" because they "have a tremendous amount of power and a great deal of money."

 For transparency's sake, it's important to note that Hedren also stated that women need to be responsible for not letting such situations "get out of hand."
 I believe that predators, and no one else, should be held accountable for their actions.
 Suggesting otherwise puts the blame on victims and survivors, which is unacceptable, as it discourages people from coming forward.